reactonite/core/README.md

 ## Usage

-Once installed here are the commands that will allow you to create Reactonite projects.
+Once installed refer to the [documentation](https://reactonite.github.io/reactonite/) for the set of commands available with Reactonite cli or you can beign by typing

 ### `reactonite --help`